ThKrypt/QualCoder/12-Other-information.md

-#  Multiple dialog windows

-It is possible to have some multiple dialog windows open.
-This is useful if you have run a report, or have a file open for coding, and you want to enter your thoughts into a journal entry. **However there are some limitations**.

-Some dialog windows are priority windows, so swapping between windows will not be possible, these restricted windows are: Management of files, cases or attributes, survey import and confirmation dialogs (e.g. confirm delete).

 # Data structures

 The qda data folder contains folders for imported documents, images and audio and video.
 It also contains the sqlite database, named data.qda, to store coding data.